 There was no significant or material order passed by any regulator or court ortribunal which impacts the going concern status of the Company or will have bearing oncompany's operations in future.

-The Company has in place proper and adequate internal control systems commensurate withthe nature of its business size and complexity of business operations.
-Internal controlsystems comprising of policies and procedures are designed to ensure reliabilityof financial reporting compliance with policies procedures applicable laws and regulationsand that all assets and resources are acquired economically used efficientlyand adequately protected.
+The Company has in place proper and adequate internal control systems commensurate withthe nature of its business size and complexity of its business operations.
+Internalcontrol systems comprising of policies and procedures are designed to ensure reliabilityof financial reporting compliance with policies procedures applicable laws andregulations and that all assets and resources are acquired economically used efficientlyand adequately protected.

-The Company has constituted an Internal Complaint Committee under Section 4 of TheSexual Harassment of Women at Workplace (Prevention Prohibition and Redressal) Act 2013.During the year one complaint was filed before the said Committee.
-A detailed enquiry wasconducted by the said Committee.
-After completion of the enquiry the Committee hadconcluded that the allegations and charges made by the complainant against the respondentdid not stand proved and the complaint stands closed.
+The Company has constituted an internal complaint committee under Section 4 of TheSexual Harassment of Women at Workplace (Prevention Prohibition and Redressal) Act 2013.During the year there was no complaint filed before the said Committee.

 A. Details related to GEBS